Health Resources

 Signs & Symptoms

 The symptoms of bacterial and the viral meningitis are often similar, making it challenging to distinguish between the two based solely on symptoms.
-Common symptoms indicative of meningitis include:
+Common symptoms indicative of meningitis can include:

-• Fever, accompanied by seizures,
+• Fever that is accompanied by seizures

 • Impaired consciousness